 The barriers to entry into the construction industry are relatively low and Bird competes with many international, national, regional and local construction firms.
 The expertise, capital, equipment and labour pool required to perform in the industrial market and in the institutional market are relatively greater than in the commercial market, and the pool of competitors is therefore smaller.
 The Company is continuously refining its processes and capabilities for the recruitment, onboarding and retention of qualified employees.
-Bird endeavors to distinguish itself and reduce the number of its competitors by developing specialized expertise in construction of particular building types by: building long-term relationships with its clients, maintaining a superior safety record and offering a high level of service.
-Through the Company's investment and partnership with Stack, the Company is diversifying its offerings to include prefabricated modular building elements, lower-risk contracting methods such as construction management and integrated project delivery.
+Bird endeavors to distinguish itself from its competitors by expanding its self-perform capabilities to address client needs, building long-term relationships with its clients, maintaining a superior safety record and offering a high level of service.
+In recent years, the Company has been focused on increasing the proportion of lower-risk contracting methods in its overall work program such as CM, IPD, Alliance, Cost-Plus, Stipulated Sum, Unit Price, Standard Specification and Progressive Design-Build, and through the Company's investment and partnership with Stack, the Company is diversifying its offerings to include prefabricated modular building elements.